 Echeveria setosa var. deminuta J. Meyrán

 Echeveria setosa var. deminuta is an attractive succulent that produces an abundance of new offsets each season.
-It grows in thick clusters of blue-green, club-shaped leaves.
-Foliage is covered with white bristles, which turn into tufts on the leaf tips.
+It grows in thick clusters of blue-green club-shaped leaves covered with white bristles, which turn into tufts on the tips.
 It is commonly called the Firecracker Plant because of the bright red and yellow flowers.
 Rosettes grow up to 1.2 inches (3 cm) in diameter.
-When flowering, the bright nodding blossoms contrast nicely with the blue-green hairy leaves, making it one of the most beautiful of the genus.
+The bright nodding flowers contrast nicely with the blue-green hairy leaves when flowering, making it one of the most beautiful of the genus.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).